-Eligibility: Contestants in the Franklin & Marshall College Solo/Concerto Competition must be fully enrolled students at Franklin & Marshall College at both the time of the competition and the time of the performance with the Franklin & Marshall Orchestra.
-Both singers and instrumentalists are eligible.
+Eligibility: Contestants in the Franklin & Marshall College Solo and Concerto Competition must be fully enrolled students at Franklin & Marshall College at both the time of the competition and the time of the performance with the Franklin & Marshall Philharmonia.
+Singers and instrumentalists may apply.